jakelear/pjaxyll/README.md

 ### More info:

-I wrote a 2 part post on how I set up my blog using this.
-You can check it out [here](http://jakebot.com/2013/jekyll-pjax-part-1/).
-Should help fill in any blanks but feel free to get at me on twitter @jakelear if you need anything.
+I accidentally torpedo'd the demo some time ago.
+Sorry :( Feel free to get at me on twitter @jakelear if you need anything.

 ## License: